 When Should You Stop Painting Outside?

-Is it OK to Paint the Exterior in October in New Jersey?
+Is it OK to Paint Exterior in New Jersey in October?

-Yes, October is a great month to paint outside in New Jersey.
-Temperatures tend to be low enough to get a good finish yet not so low that your painters will be freezing as they paint!
+Yes, October is a great month to paint exterior in New Jersey.
+Temperatures tend to be low enough to get a good finish, yet not so low that your painters will be freezing as they paint!

-October is also a month that experiences regular weather in New Jersey.
+October is also a month with good weather in New Jersey.
 In general, there isn’t too much wind and rain, nor are there very hot days with lots of sunlight.
-This allows your exterior to be painted and dry fully without being affected by the weather.
+This allows your exterior to be painted and dried fully without being affected by the weather.

 If you’re unsure about painting outside, consult your painting contractor.
 They will have all the advice and guidance you need.